RodrigoGit87/RodrigoGit87/README.md

 I'm a 1st year student in Cross-platform Application Development, currently focused on **Java**, **HTML**, and **CSS**.
 Soon, I'll be diving into **SQL databases**, **PHP**, and a bit of **Python** to broaden my skills.

-I use GitHub to share my practice exercises and learning projects – it's a great way to track my journey and connect with other developers!
+I use GitHub to share my practice exercises and learning projects

 ## 🌱 What I'm Learning
 - Java (OOP, basics, GUIs)